Before She Was Harriet: Reception

-This book was very well received.
-Horn Book Magazine wrote about James Ransome illustrating Harriet's face at different angles, but always with determination.
-In a starred Publishers Weekly review praises the author's use of beautiful concise language and the illustrator's "lush scenes."
+Before She Was Harriet was very well received.
+The Horn Book Magazine wrote about James Ransome illustrating Harriet's face at different angles but always with determination.
+A starred Publishers Weekly review praises the author's use of beautiful concise language and the illustrator's "lush scenes."
 A starred Booklist review, mentions how the poetry is simple enough for children while still being sophisticated in content.
 The critic says, "Libraries likely already have many Harriet Tubman books, but this well designed, unique approach warrants making room for one more."
 The publication also included it in their list of the "Top 10 Biographies for Youth."
 Critics from Kirkus Reviews enjoyed James Ransom's double paged watercolor illustrations, as they would help children fix themselves "in each time and place as the text takes them further into the past."
 Barbara L. Talcroft from Children's Literature says, "Lesa Cline-Raonsome and James E. Ransome have created a fitting tribute to her with Before She Was Harriet.
 The Ransomes take readers on a journey through time, exploring the many roles Harriet Tubman assumed in her extraordinary life."